 “No worry man!”

 I watched in amazement as a transformation occurred.
 The sad faced group of apologetic men and the mob of pilferers became a focused army of workers.
 They sorted re-useable materials from the fallen hut.
-Squashed produce was tossed back in the bushes to rot into organic oneness. before noon, what had been Sophie’s Stand was loaded onto a flatbed truck and, gears grinding, The load lurched away.
+Squashed produce was tossed back in the bushes to rot into oneness.
+Before noon, what had been Sophie’s Stand was loaded onto a flatbed truck and, gears grinding, the load lurched forward.

-Finishing our third bottle of Sophie’s Best, Sam and I Threw our chairs on the truck, and followed the community parade.
+Finishing our third bottle of Sophie’s Best, Sam and I threw our chairs on the truck, and staggered, arm-in-arm, after the community parade.

-Reclaiming our seats under the shade of a towering coolabah tree, Sam and I resumed drinking.
-The stage in front of us was a beehive of activity
+Placing our chairs in the shade of a towering coolabah tree, Sam and I resumed drinking.
+The stage in front of us was a hive of activity.

 While it can be justly said that most of the world’s problems have been caused by misguided males, I must admit that when guys get their act together, they can do a helluva lot of work in short order.

 Everyone seemed to know what they had to do.
 Children passed wood and metal to men who began putting the building back together.
 Women showed up with food, pausing to hug Sam and keep his plate full.
 There was laughter and singing, and people seemed genuinely happy.
 It was community in ways I’d never felt in the city.